 2. Reappointment: Reappointment of hourly Student Academic Assistants is made in accordance with the instructional needs of the department.
 A student may be considered for reappointment if he/she:

 ~ has provided satisfactory prior service and,

 ~ is in good academic standing and making satisfactory progress towards a degree, as defined in the graduate and undergraduate catalogs.

 Faculty provide the Grading Assignment Form to graders with each assignment to be graded.

-Please submit the attached application by email to Kelli.Chase@unt.edu.
+Step 2: Submit the attached application by email to Kelli.Chase@unt.edu.